bobbadshy/touchosc_shiva_preset_manager/README.md

 - Optionally limit preset to a certain base group, so multiple preset modules can be added to a surface, e.g. one on every pager page.
 - Saves the controls' `x`, `y`, and `text` values into the preset.
 - Preset name editor.
-  - Tap on the multi-line name display to edit the currenttly active preset name.
+  - Tap on the multi-line name display to edit the currently active preset name.
 - Direct access load mode
 - Small collapsed mode (tap on heading)
 - Extended manager mode (for saving and loading)